jmvigueras/azure-vmss-monitor-script/README.md

 # Azure Virtual Machine Scale Set (VMSS) monitor script

-Basth script to monitor VMSS instances
+Bash script to monitor VMSS instances

 ## Use
 Update script with your Resource Group name and VMSS name.